haoxins/haoxins.github.io/archived/2021-istio-in-action.md

     an operation such as *creating*, *reading*, *updating*, or *deleting* a resource.

+* **SPIFFE**
+  - *Secure Production Identity Framework For Everyone*
+  - SPIFFE is a set of open source standards for providing identity to workloads in highly dynamic and heterogeneous environments.

+* *SPIFFE Identity* is an `RFC 3986` compliant
+  URI composed in the following format
+  - `spiffe://trust-domain/path`, where:
+  - The `trust-domain` represents the issuer of identity such as an individual or organization
+  - The `path` uniquely identifies a workload within the trust domain
+  - Istio populates this `path` using the
+    *service account* under which a
+    particular workload runs.
+  - This *SPIFFE Identity* is encoded in
+    `X509` certificates, also known as
+    *SPIFFE Verifiable Identity Document*
+    (abbreviated to **SVID**), which
+    Istio's control plane mints for workloads.

 ## Troubleshooting the data plane

 ## Performance tuning the control plane